RichCoursera/gettingandcleaningcoursera/CodeBook.md

 ```
   - Variable present in the data set

-###Variable 1 (Subject)
+###Column 1 (Subject)
 Subject - This is the ID of the subject who performed the related activities.
 It is an integer value.
-There were 30 subjects performing the activities
+There were 30 subjects performing the activities.

-Some information on the variable including:
- - Class of the variable
- - Unique values/levels of the variable
- - Unit of measurement (if no unit of measurement list this as well)
- - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels).
+###Column 2 (Activity)
+Activity - Six (6) activities were preformed by each subject several times.
+The activities consisted of: Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, and Laying.

+### Remaining Variables
+The remaining variables contains the data relative to the subject and activity performed, and can be broken down by the following:

+mean() and std() - This is the mean and standard deviation of the accumulative information for the specific activity per subject.

+x axis, y axis, and z axis - this is used to denote the signals from the X, Y, and Z direction of the measurement.

+Body and Gravity acceleration - The subjects body acceleration captured from the devices accelerometer, and separated into body and gravity.

 ###Variable 1 (repeat this section for all variables in the dataset)
 Short description of what the variable describes.